Virginia Key: Virginia Key Beach Park

 In May 1945, seven civil rights activists supported by the local NAACP chapter staged a "wade-in" at the whites’ only Baker's Haulover Beach in Dade County Florida.
 Five men and two women protested Jim Crow era laws that denied access to recreation based on race.
 In a Miami emerging from World War II this meant "colored" people could not share with whites the legendary beaches along and in the waters of Biscayne Bay and the Atlantic Ocean.

-The struggle for a "colored-only" beach in Miami signified the incipient civil rights revolution of the 1950s -1960s.
-It was fueled by the anger of patriotic black servicemen who fought the racism of Nazi Germany only to return to a segregated America.
-Among the protesters was Attorney Lawson Thomas who would later become the first Black appointed to Judge in the post-Reconstruction South.
+The struggle for a "colored-only" beach in Miami, which was part of the civil rights movement of the 1950s and 1960s, fueled the anger of patriotic black servicemen who fought the racism of Nazi Germany only to return to a segregated America.
+Among the protesters was Attorney Lawson Thomas who later became the first Black appointed to Judge in the post-Reconstruction South.
 Lawyer Thomas remained on the beach, holding bail money for those who anticipated arrest.
 The NAACP had notified the local press and police of the time and place, hoping for arrests that would be central to a court challenge of local discrimination laws and policies.
 On instruction from local government representatives, police refused to cite the protestors, telling Thomas to contact County Commissioner Charles H. Crandon.

 Local businessmen and government officials had privately conceded something had to be done about the race problem.
 The economy was – and is – heavily reliant upon its good reputation with tourists.
 A decision was made to compromise race restrictions on recreation by designating a "colored-only" beach on Virginia Key.
 Crandon and Thomas negotiated the establishment of the "Virginia Key Beach, a Dade County Park for the exclusive use of Negroes," (today, the Historic Virginia Key Beach Park).
 It opened on August 1, 1945.